ghc-proposals/ghc-proposals/proposals/0741-scoped-values.rst

 There are solutions to this, notably through the usage of type classes (the so-called "MTL style"), but they introduce complexity again and suffer from performance issues.

-Implicit parameters, on the other hand, are not based on monads, so they compose naturally with any other effect and preserve the distinction between IO and pure code.
+Scoped values, on the other hand, are not based on monads, so they compose naturally with any other effect and preserve the distinction between IO and pure code.
 Moreover the solution presented in this document has no performance